 - You will receive a report called a Student Aid Report, or SAR, through the mail or the internet.
 The SAR lists the information you reported on your FAFSA, and will tell you your Expected Family Contribution (EFC).
 Review your SAR when you receive it and make sure all your information is correct.
 Make any necessary corrections or provide additional information.

-- Receipt of your SAR is your "signal" that the colleges and universities you listed on your FAFSA have received your results and is busy working to put together your financial aid package.
+- Receipt of your SAR is your "signal" that the colleges and universities you listed on your FAFSA have received your results and are working to put together your financial aid package.

-- If requested, comply with requested documentation from the Financial Aid Office.
+- If requested, please submit documentation to the Office of Financial Aid.

-After we receive your FAFSA results and any other requested documentation and you have been accepted for admission, the Financial Aid Office will send you a financial aid award.
+After we receive your FAFSA results and any other requested documentation and you have been accepted for admission, we will send you a financial aid award.
 First-time students receive a paper award letter packet via U.S. mail.
-Returning students view their financial aid eligibility online using Self-Service Banner.
+Returning students view their financial aid eligibility online using 'My Banner'.

 We encourage you to apply for aid, regardless of your family's financial situation.
 Please do not assume you will not qualify for assistance.
 Last year more than 95 percent of our students qualified for assistance.

-Students may be required to verify the accuracy of the information provided on the applications for financial assistance.
-Appropriate documents will be requested by the Financial Aid Office.
-Federal, state and institutional regulations require the verification process be completed before financial aid can be credited to the student's account.
-If Verification is requested, the student is responsible for submitting all required documents to the Financial Aid Office within two weeks of the request.
+Students may be required to verify the accuracy of the information provided on the FAFSA for financial assistance.
+Appropriate documents will be requested by our office.
+Regulations require the verification process be completed before financial aid can be credited to the student's account.
+If Verification is requested, the student is responsible for submitting all required documents to our office within two weeks of the request.
 Failure to meet this deadline could impact their financial aid eligibility.

 Enrollment and Eligibility

 To be eligible for aid, you must meet the requirements of each program.
-For example, a student must be enrolled full-time to be eligible for institutional, as well as some state financial assistance.
-A student must be enrolled at least half-time in a degree or certificate program in order to receive Federal Stafford Student Loan and Federal Parent Loan for Undergraduate Students (FPLUS).
-Federal Pell Grant program and Ohio Instructional Grant eligibility will be determined for any enrollment category.
+For example, a student must be enrolled full-time to be eligible for institutional assistance.
+Federal Pell Grant program and Ohio Instructional Grant eligibility will be determined for any enrollment level.
 Any change in enrollment may cause changes in your award.

 Funds from Other Sources

 Otterbein University encourages students to explore the possibility of aid from foundations, companies, civic groups and professional organizations.
-Report additional funds received from any other source promptly to the Financial Aid Office.
+Report additional funds received from any other source promptly to our office.
 Should any adjustment be necessary, the student's loan and work eligibility will be reduced first.